Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 - A closing and contact information

-I believe my abilities and work experience make me a ideal candidate for this position.
-I would like the chance to further discuss with you about the ways I can be a valuable asset for your group.
+I am confident that my qualifications as well as my experience make me a strong candidate for this role.
+I would like the chance to talk with you more about how I can contribute the team.

 Sincerely,